WBHK

-WBHK (98.7 FM "98.7 Kiss-FM") is a commercial radio station owned by SummitMedia and airing an urban adult contemporary format.
-It is licensed to Warrior, Alabama, and serves Greater Birmingham.
-In AM drive time, it carries the nationally syndicated Rickey Smiley Morning Show.
-(Smiley is a graduate of the University of Alabama.)
-WBHK shares studios with six sister stations in the Cahaba neighborhood in far southeast Birmingham.
+WBHK (98.7 FM, "98.7 Kiss-FM") is a commercial radio station licensed to Warrior, Alabama, and serves Greater Birmingham.
+Owned by SummitMedia, it airs an urban adult contemporary format, with studios located in the Cahaba neighborhood in far southeast Birmingham.

-WBHK is a Class C1 FM station.
-It has an effective radiated power (ERP) of 39,000 watts.
-The transmitter and tower are on Golden Crest Drive atop Red Mountain.
+WBHK's transmitter is sited on Golden Crest Drive atop Red Mountain.
 The signal can be heard across most of Northern and Central Alabama.
-In 2005, WBHK began broadcasting in IBOC digital radio, using the HD Radio system from iBiquity.
+In 2005, WBHK began broadcasting in HD Radio.